Updated Mar. 30, 2022

 Yes.
 Authority and responsibility for events have moved back to units/departments, away from the Events and External relations COVID Recovery Committee.
-However, we suggest that if you plan for on- or off-campus events, to work with your campus department and/or advisors to understand all requirements of holding an event while the pandemic continues.
+However, we suggest that if you plan for on- or off-campus events, you work with your campus department and/or advisors to understand all requirements of holding an event while the pandemic continues.
 Groups can plan for events but should do so with caution.
-Many venues may still have health and safety guidelines to adhere to or operational constraints as they recover from the pandemic’s impacts.
+Some venues may still have health and safety guidelines to adhere to or operational constraints as they recover from the pandemic’s impacts.

-Do I need pre-approval to host my event/activity after June 15th?
+Do I need pre-approval to host my event/activity?

 There are no capacity limits on events.
-The California Department of Public Health and City of Berkeley Division of Public Health do have guidance that applies to “mega events” which are defined by capacities of 5,000+ indoors or 10,000+ outdoors.
+The California Department of Public Health and City of Berkeley Division of Public Health do have guidance that applies to “mega events” which are currently defined by capacities of 1,000+ indoors or 10,000+ outdoors.
 If you are planning an event this large, work closely with the venue operator to ensure that you adhere to all public health guidance.

 Will event planners and venue managers be mandated to check for vaccination cards?

-If I sign a contract with a venue for my event, will I be reimbursed if it gets cancelled due to health and safety guidelines?
+If I sign a contract with a venue for my event, will I be reimbursed if it gets canceled due to health and safety guidelines?

 This depends on the cancellation terms and conditions in your agreement.
 We encourage you to enter into agreements that have more flexibility in this regard, especially since there is still a possibility that pandemic conditions could degrade at some point.